Places of interest in Salvador — A comprehensive guide

-Discover interesting places in Salvador: A complete guide to the capital of Bahia
+Discover the Must-See Places in Salvador: A Complete Guide to the Capital of Bahia

 History and culture

-Salvador, the capital of Bahia, is a city rich in history, culture and natural beauty, making it a tourist destination full of interesting places to visit.
+Salvador, the capital of Bahia, is rich in history, culture and natural beauty, making it a destination brimming with interesting places to visit.

 Farol da Barra em Salvador BA